-Journal de Physique, April.-This number begins with a note in which M. Desains describes an improved method of studying Newton's coloured rings; the plane is made movable to and from the lens by means of a fine micrometric screw, so that the pressure can thus be varied; and the rings are observed with monochromatic light, either direct from a flame, or isolated from the spectrum.-In a paper On transformation of optical achromatism of object-glass into chemical achromatism, M. Cornu finds that, given an achromatic astronomical telescope, the object-glass of which is formed of a convergent lens of crown glass and of a divergent lens of flint glass, this object-glass may be transformed into one capable of giving satisfactorily distinct photographic images, by separating the two lenses to an extent dependent on the nature of the two glasses.
-With the glasses used in optics, a separation of 11⁄2 per cent. of the focal distance of the object-glass is sufficient, and the chemical focus is very near the optic focus.
+Journal de Physique, April .- This number begins with a note in which M. Desains describes an improved method of studying Newton's coloured rings; the plane is made movable to and from the lens by means of a fine micrometric screw, so that the pressure can thus be varied; and the rings are observed with monochromatic light, either direct from a flame, or isolated from the spectrum.
+In a paper On transformation of optical achro-matism of object-glass into chemical achromatism, M. Cornu finds that, given an achromatic astronomical telescope, the object-glass of which is formed of a convergent lens of crown glass and of a divergent lens of flint glass, this object-glass may be transformed into one capable of giving satisfactorily distinct photo-To meet into one capable of giving satisfactority distinct photo-graphic images, by separating the two lenses to an extent dependent on the nature of the two glasses.
+With the glasses used in optics, a separation of $1\frac{1}{2}$ per cent. of the focal distance of the object-glass is sufficient, and the chemical focus is very near the optic focus.
 The aberrations produced by this separation may, the author thinks, be entirely neglected.
-Using an excellent telescope 100 mm, aperture and 140 m focal distance, and lent telescope 100 mm. aperture and 1'40 m. focal distance, and separating the two glasses 15 mm. he succeeded in photographing separating the two glasses 15 min.
-Its succeeded in photographing a scale, divided into millimetres, placed at 40 metres distance; the lines were quite distinct; the relation of the empty spaces to those filled in was quite recognisable, and with a microscope and micrometer it was possible to measure the thirtieth part of the intervals.-This paper is followed by the first part of one in mathematical physics, in which M. Blavier studies the electric resistance of the space inclosed between two cylinders.-A new rheostat is described by M. Crova, in which two platinum wires pass down to the bottom of a long graduated tube containing mercury, the height of which can be varied through elevation or depression of a spherical vessel communicating with the bottom of the glass tube, through a tube of caoutchouc.-There are, further, notices of M. Seebeck's recent researches on motion of sound in bend and bifurcating tubes, M. Dufour's on reflection of solar light at the second solar light at the surface of Lake Leman, &c.
+Using an excel-lent telescope 100 mm, aperture and 140 m focal distance and lent telescope 100 mm. aperture and 1 40 m. focal distance, and separating the two glasses 15 mm. he succeeded in photographing a scale, divided into milimetres, placed at o metres distance ; the lines were quite distinct ; the relation of the empty spaces to those filled in was quite recognisable, and with a microscope and micrometer it was possible to measure the thirtieth part of the intervals.-This paper is followed by the first part of one in mathematical physics, in which M. Blavier studies the electric resistance of the space inclosed between two cylinders .- A new rheostat is described by M. Crova, in which two platinum wires pass down to the bottom of a long graduated tube containing mercury, the height of which can be varied through elevation or depression of a spherical vessel communicating with the bottom of the glass tube, through a tube of caoutchouc.-There are, further, notices of M. Seebeck's recent researches on motion of sound in bend and bifurcating tubes, M. Dufour's on reflection of solar light at the surface of Lake Leman, &c.